blandfort/mirror/README.md

 Next steps could be:

-- Log for some time on a few different days
-- Then analyze correlations, see if it makes sense
+- Clean up the repo, add some documentation
+    - Separate things clearly into modules
+    - Add instructions so that training with FERPlus can easily be done
-    - Consider postprocessing to account for problems with the detection
+    - How to share the trained model?
+- Properly formulate long-term vision
+- Make the thing open source ;)
-    - Think of ways to have emmotion detection improve over time (like with active learning)
+- Think of ways to have emotion detection improve over time (like with active learning)
-- Clean up the repo, add some documentation, properly formulate long-term vision and make the thing open source

 ## On the Vision